jacksonjp0311-gif/codex-web/README.md

 Replace placeholder Measure-* hooks with concrete probes:

-Implement compute_MI.py (mutual information) for Measure-I, an error‑correction / recovery probe for Measure-R, and a metadata coupling probe for Measure-O. Wire them into Compute-Gamma so Γ reflects actual metrics.
+Implement compute_MI.py (mutual information) for Measure-I, an errorâ€‘correction / recovery probe for Measure-R, and a metadata coupling probe for Measure-O. Wire them into Compute-Gamma so Î“ reflects actual metrics.

 Harden file writes and atomic snapshots: